vaughnanton/react_tictactoe/readme.md

-A very simple implementation of TicTacToe using React, see src/index.js for particulars.
+Simple implementation of TicTacToe using React, see src/index.js for particulars.